Chase Young Scouting Report

 Once again, Chase Young puts on a clinic in this clip.
 The offensive line is no match, even with additional linemen in the formation, as Young uses his speed and hand placement to shed the block and rush off the edge.
 Young is able to stretch his body and strip the ball from the Quarterback, allowing his teammates to recover the fumble.

 Chase Young has a very good frame for the position.
 Displays very good to elite explosiveness off the line of scrimmage.
 Very good strength to leverage blocks and drive through offensive line.
 Shows very good lateral quickness and good ability to change direction quickly.
 Very good ability to stretch his body to make plays that’s out of reach for most.
-Very good ability to bend and maneuver around blocks.
+Has a Very good ability to bend and maneuver around blocks.
 Very good to elite use of hands to shed blocks and attack the ball.
-Very good ability as a relentless pursuer.
+Displays Very good ability as a relentless pursuer.

 Features an adequate ability to diagnose and process read-option.
 Often finds himself out of position and must rely on his athletic ability to make plays.
 Could struggle early in the NFL as teams run more zone read.